juju-solutions/bigtop/bigtop-deploy/juju/hadoop-spark-dev/README.md

   * Slave (DataNode and NodeManager)
     * 3 separate units
   * Client (Hadoop endpoint)
+  * Spark (Master in yarn-client mode)
+    * Colocated on the Client unit
   * Plugin (Facilitates communication with the Hadoop cluster)
     * Colocated on the Client unit
   * Ganglia (Web interface for monitoring cluster metrics)